NLog/NLog.github.io/_posts/2015-06-24-extending-nlog-is-easy.md

 Not everyone knows NLog is easy to extend to your own wishes.
 There can be various reasons for wanting to extend NLog.
-For example when you want to write your log messages to a custom output or you would like to use your own ${} macros.
+For example when you want wto write your log messages to a custom output or you would like to use your own ${} macros.

 With some attributes you can create your own custom target, layout or layout renderer with ease.
 Also creating your own conditions for filter messages is possible!

 I will describe creating your own custom target and layout renderer in this post.

+##How to write a custom layout renderer?
+Create a class that inherits from `NLog.LayoutRenderers.LayoutRenderer`, set the `[LayoutRenderer("your-name"]` on the class and override the `Append(StringBuilder builder, LogEventInfo logEvent)` method.
+Invoke in this method `builder.Append(..)` to render your custom layout renderer.

+###Example
+We create a `${hello-universe}` layout renderer, which renders... "hello universe!".

+{% highlight csharp %}
+[LayoutRenderer("hello-universe")]
+public class HellouniverseLayoutRenderer : LayoutRenderer {
+    protected override void Append(StringBuilder builder, LogEventInfo logEvent) {
+        builder.Append("hello universe!");
+    }
+}

+{% endhighlight %}

+###How to pass configuration options to the layout render?
+Just create **public** properties on the layout renderer.
+The properties could be decorated with the `[RequiredParameter]` and `[DefaultParameter]` attributes.
+The `[DefaultParameter]` can be passed on to the layout renderer without using the name.
+NLog takes care of the appropriate conversions necessary so that you can use, inter alia integer, string, datetime, boolean parameters.

+For example:

+{% highlight csharp %}
+[LayoutRenderer("hello-universe")]
+public class HellouniverseLayoutRenderer : LayoutRenderer {
+        /// <summary>
+        /// I'm not required or default
+        /// </summary>
+        public string Config1 { get; set; }

+        /// <summary>
+        /// I'm required
+        /// </summary>
+        [RequiredParameter]
+        public string Config2 { get; set; }

+        /// <summary>
+        /// I'm the default parameter.
+You can also set me as required.
+        /// </summary>
+        [DefaultParameter]
+        public bool Caps {get;set;}

+{% endhighlight %}

+Example usages

+- `${hello-universe}` - raises exception: required parameter Config2 isn't set
+- `${hello-universe:Config2=abc}` - OK, Config2 property set
+- `${hello-universe:true:config2=abc}` - default parameter (Caps) set to `true`
+- `${hello-universe:true:config2=abc:config1=yes}` - all the three properties set.

 ##How to write a custom target?
+Creating a custom target is almost indentical to creating a custom layout renderer.

-It’s really easy.
-Create a class that inherits from `NLog.Targets.TargetWithLayout` and override the `Write()` method.
-In the body of the method invoke `this.Layout.Render()` to get the message text, then send the text to the destination media.
+The created class should now inherit from `NLog.Targets.TargetWithLayout` and override the `Write()` method.
+In the body of the method invoke `this.Layout.Render()` to render the message text.

 ###Example
+An example of a custom target:

 {% highlight csharp %}